 There are two types of bail bondsmen.
 Professional Bail Bondsmen issue bonds underwritten by their personal assets.
-Professional Bail Bondsmen are licensed by the Connecticut State Police in accordance with Connecticut General Statute 29-144 through 152.
-Insurance or Surety Bond Agents are licensed by the State Insurance Department in accordance with Connecticut General Statute 38a-660 and 660a, and issue bonds underwritten by an insurance company.
+Professional Bail Bondsmen are licensed by the Connecticut State Police in accordance with (CGS) Connecticut General Statute 29-144 thorugh 152.
+Insurance or Surety Bond Agents are licensed by the State Insurance Department in accordance with CGS 38a-660 and 660a, and issue bonds underwritten by an insurance company.

-The State Insurance Department is located at 153 Market Street, Hartford, CT 06103, and can be contacted at (860) 297-3845 concerning licensing questions or to obtain an application.
+The Connecticut Insurance Department is located at 153 Market Street, Hartford, CT 06103, and can be contacted at (860) 297-3845 concerning licensing questions or to obtain an application.

-Persons wishing to obtain a Professional Bail Bond License must apply to the Connecticut State Police, Special License and Firearms Unit, located at State Police Headquarters, 1111 Country Club Road, Middletown, CT 06497; telephone number: (860) 685-8160.
+Persons wishing to obtain a Professional Bail Bond License must apply to the Connecticut State Police, Special License and Firearms Unit, located at Department of Emergency Services and Public Protection, 1111 Country Club Road, Middletown, CT 06457; telephone number: (860) 685-8160.

 Information can be found in the following categories:

 Annual License Renewal

 Supplemental Firearms Permit